 In January 2011, a joint editorial was published in the Journal of Refractive Surgery,3 the Journal of Cataract and Refractive Surgery4 and Cornea5 in which some final amendments were made to the graphs.
-The editorial also stated the commitment of these three journals to require authors to report their outcomes with a minimum standard of displaying the six standard graphs for data sets that lend themselves to this form of reporting.
+This final editorial also outlined the commitment of these three journals to ensure authors report their outcomes with a minimum standard of displaying the six standard graphs for datasets that lend themselves to this format of reporting.

-In October 2014, the set of six graphs were expanded to nine in order to include further information about the correction of astigmatism, as set out in an editorial in the Journal of Refractive Surgery by Dan Z. Reinstein, Timothy J. Archer and J. Bradley Randleman.6
+By the end of 2014, the standard six graphs was expanded to nine.
+This was to account for further information regarding the correction of astigmatism, as set out in an editorial in the Journal of Refractive Surgery authored by Prof Reinstein, Timothy J. Archer, and J. Bradley Randleman.6

-The figure shown here demonstrates the Standard Graphs of Reporting Refractive Surgery for an example population and an example of the Standard Graphs are published in virtually every issue of the JRS or can be found here.
-These graphs can be easily created using standard spreadsheet software programs such as Microsoft Excel (Microsoft Corporation, Seattle, WA, USA) as well as other software programs designed specifically for refractive surgery outcomes analysis.
+The figure shown here demonstrates the Standard Graphs for Reporting Refractive Surgery for an example population.
+An example of the Standard Graphs are now published in virtually every issue of JRS.
+These graphs can be easily generated using standard spreadsheet software programs such as Microsoft Excel, as well as other software programs designed specifically for refractive surgery outcomes analysis.

-An Excel template which can be used to produce the nine required graphs can be found here.
+You can find an Excel template which can be used to produce the nine required graphs by clicking below: